Primary prevention

 Secondary prevention

 Ethanol abstinence is encouraged in all patients with a history of myocarditis, although the effects of modest alcohol consumption on non-alcohol-related cardiomyopathy are unknown.
-Avoidance of participation in competitive sports for 3-6 months after a diagnosis of myocarditis is recommended, including in children.[15]
-Avoidance of non-steroidal inflammatory drugs is also recommended to limit the risk of increased inflammation and mortality.[55]
+Avoidance of participation in competitive sports for 3-6 months after a diagnosis of myocarditis is recommended, including in children.[15][56]
+Avoidance of non-steroidal anti-inflammatory drugs (NSAIDs) is recommended in patients with advanced heart failure or cardiogenic shock due to myocarditis.
+However, aspirin and ibuprofen can be used in patients with acute myopericarditis who have mild symptoms and do not require hospitalisation.[56]

 Use of this content is subject to our disclaimer